127 N. 20th Street

 The Poles in America Foundation continues to work with Polonia (Polish-American) and American organizations to keep the memory of Polish contributors to American culture alive.
 This may take the form of helping the Warwick Township Historical Society with their annual re-enactment of a colonial era encampment where, at Moland House, Casimir Pulaski met George Washington for the first time.

 In recent years the Foundation joined with the Polish Heritage Society of Philadelphia to place markers for bridge engineer Ralph Modjeski, helicopter pioneer Frank Piasecki and bio-engineer Walter Golaski.
-Every March the Foundation assists the Gen. Casimir Pulaski Savannah Committee in organizing a Pulaski Birthday ceremony at the monument honoring his heroism at the Battle of Savannah.
+Every October 9th the Foundation joins with the Gen. Casimir Pulaski Savannah Committee and the Georgia Coastal Heritage Society in organizing a ceremony at the field where the Battle of Savannah took place and Gen. Pulaski was mortally wounded. see: Savannah GA battlefield ceremony

 WebsiteInterested persons are welcome to explore the website of the Poles in America Foundation: www.poles.org